 The Asian American Journalists Association (AAJA) is proud to partner with Facebook to establish the Facebook Journalism Project Scholarship, which offers financial assistance for students who aspire to pursue a career in journalism and media.
-This partnership fosters AAJA’s and Facebook’s commitment to supporting quality journalism that strengthens and connects communities.
+AAJA is excited to announce its scholarship recipients for 2018.

 Anushree Dave is a science and technology writer and a graduate student at New York University’s Science, Health, and Environmental Reporting program.
 Before moving to New York City, she was an academic researcher and lecturer in Canada and obtained a master’s in bioethics from McGill University where her thesis focused on publication ethics.
 In the last few years, she has traveled across five continents to write about global health in low- to middle-income countries, and ethics of humanitarian technology.
 She hopes to bring more diverse voices to storytelling over the course of her career.